Macker85/finding-football/README.md

 ## Target Audience

-    - Users looking to find a game of football they can join
+    - Users looking to find a game of football they can join in an area close to them
     - Users can add games to the site looking for players
     - Users looking to enjoy the social aspect of football by shaing photos and linking through social media networks

 ## User Stories

-### First time users
+### As a first time users I want to:

-    1. Find a game of football I can join
+    1. Find a game of football I can join in my area
+    2. Find times for games that fit my schedule
-    2. See what times and dates are available that suit my agenda
+    3. See what times and dates are available that suit my agenda
-    3. Add my game to the site to promote it for extra players
+    4. Add my game to the site to promote it for extra players

-### Repeat users
+### As a repeat users I want to:

-    1. Look for other times, dates and locations of games if the user cannot make a usual game
+    5. Look for other times, dates and locations of games if the user cannot make a usual game
-    2. Get photos of games or team-mates added to the site
+    6. Get photos of games or team-mates added to the site
+    7. View photos of games I played in
-    3. Link in with others through social media
+    8. Link in with others through social media
+    9. Get directions to the game locations

+### As the site owner I want:

+    10. People to be able to get in touch
+    11. To grow the community through social media, increasing the site traffic

 # Design Choices